jansony1/tidb-on-k8s-cn/README.md

 ## Troubleshooting

-1. **Trying and failing to pull image error : Check the image registry address**
+1. **Error: Trying and failing to pull image error**
+Check the image registry address.
 In China, as google is being blocked, any image coming from google.com is blocked.
 You have to replace the image source to a China native one.
 For example, you could use
 'gcr.azk8s.cn/google-containers' etc.

+1. **Error: cannot find tiller**
+Move tiller to /usr/local/bin/ path.

 1. **Failing to launch desired number of pods or node: Check account limitation**
 Each account has an instance number limitation.
 You should check your limitation first to see if you have enough capacity.
 If you need more number than your current limit, click '**request limit increase**'.